UltimateHackingKeyboard/firmware/MACRO_DOCS.md

     - `noConsume` allows not consuming the keys.
 Useful if the next action is a standalone action, yet we want to branch behaviour of current action depending on it.
     - `transitive` makes termination conditions relate to that key of the queue whose result is most permissive (normally, they always refer to the activation key) - e.g., in transitive mode with 3-key shortcut, first key can be released if second key is being held.
 Timers count time since last performed action in this mode.
 Both `timeoutIn` and `cancelIn` behave according to this flag.
 In non-transitive mode, timers are counted since activation key press - i.e., since macro start.
     - `anyOrder` will check only presence of mentioned keyIds in postponer queue.
+    - `orGate` will treat the given list of keys as *or-conditions* (rather than as *and-conditions*).
+Check any presence of mentioned keyIds in postponer queue for the next key press.
+Implies `anyOrder`.
     - `timeoutIn <time (NUMBER)>` adds a timeout timer to both `Shortcut` and `Gesture` commands.
 If the timer times out (i.e., the condition does not suceed or fail earlier), the command continues as if matching KEYIDs failed.
 Can be used to shorten life of `Shortcut` resolution.
     - `cancelIn <time (NUMBER)>` adds a timer to both commands.
 If this timer times out, all related keys are consumed and macro is broken. *"This action has never happened, lets not talk about it anymore."* (Note that this is an only condition which behaves same in both `if` and `ifNot` cases.)
 - DEPRECATED (use `ifShortcut/ifGesture` instead) `resolveNextKeyEq <queue idx> <key id> <timeout> <adr1> <adr2>` will wait for next (n) key press(es).
 When the key press happens, it will compare its id with the `<key id>` argument.
 If the id equals, it issues goto to adr1.
 Otherwise, to adr2.
 See examples.
 Implicitly applies `postponeKeys` modifier.